 The first chairman was H.K.
 Westendorp, a well-known collector of mainly Japanese ceramics.
 The founders worked closely together with prof. N.J.
-Krom and dr. T. Van Erp, both renown for their archaeological work in Java.
-During the society’s initial years, collectors from the Dutch colonies were of crucial importance to the VVAK for loans, gifts and donations.
-In these first years the members of the board were industrials, academics and businessmen such as jhr.
-Hugo Loudon (board member at Koninklijke/ Shell), Willy van der Mandele (director Rotterdamsche Bank, founder Rotterdamse Kring), Elie van Rijckevorsel (scientist and collector, founder Erasmus Stichting, donor Museum Land- en Volkenkunde) and Mari Paul Voûte (co-founder Rembrandt syndicate).
-Well-known members were, amongst others, islamologist prof. C. Snouck Hurgronje, Anton Philips, the Rembrandt connoisseur Frits Lugt, A.G.
+Krom and Dr. T. Van Erp, both renown for their archaeological work in Java.
+During the society’s initial years, collectors from the Dutch colonies were of crucial importance to the KVVAK for loans, gifts and donations.
+In these first years, the members of the board were industrials, academics and businessmen such as jhr.
+Hugo Loudon (board member at Koninklijke/ Shell), Willy van der Mandele (director of the Vermeer & Co. bank, member of the Board of Supervisors of the Royal Academy of Arts and art collector), Elie van Rijckevorsel (scientist and collector, founder Erasmus Stichting, donor Museum Land- en Volkenkunde) and Mari Paul Voûte (co-founder Rembrandt syndicate).
+Well-known members were, amongst others, islamologist Prof. C. Snouck Hurgronje, Anton Philips, the Rembrandt connoisseur Frits Lugt, A.G.
 Kröller and his wife H. Kröller-Müller, several diplomats and designers such as Jan Eisenloeffel, Jaap Gidding and the architect K.P.C. de Bazel.

-By donations and bequests, beautiful objects and collections have found their way into the collection of the VVAK.
-Mr. and Mrs. Westendorp bequeathed their collection Kakiemon porcelain and Japanese works of art, comprising lacquer boxes, tsuba and inro’s, to the VVAK in 1968.
-Prof. Maartje Draak (1907-1995) left her extensive collection of Asian art to the VVAK.
+By donations and bequests, beautiful objects and collections have found their way into the collection of the KVVAK.
+Mr and Mrs Westendorp bequeathed their collection Kakiemon porcelain and Japanese works of art, comprising lacquer boxes, tsuba and inro’s, to the KVVAK in 1968.
+Prof. Maartje Draak (1907-1995) left her extensive collection of Asian art to the KVVAK.
 Many of these objects were added to the collection, and the remains were auctioned.
 The funds that were thus raised form the basis of the Maartje Draak Fund that is intended for acquisitions and for financing activities that contribute to the research in Asian art.

-The VVAK still receives donations and bequests.
-Dr. Barbara Harrison (1922-2016), who was the director of the Keramiekmuseum Princessehof in Leeuwarden from 1976 to 1987, left her collection of ceramics and her library to the VVAK.
+The KVVAK still receives donations and bequests.
+Dr Barbara Harrison (1922-2016), who was the director of the Keramiekmuseum Princessehof in Leeuwarden from 1976 to 1987, left her collection of ceramics and her library to the KVVAK.
 Another recent transfer is that of a substantial collection of Southeast-Asian textiles, formerly the collection Dees-van der Star, that was displayed in the former museum Nusantara.
-The council of Delft has handed this collection to the VVAK.
-It should be noted that the Dutch Tax Council designated the association as a Public Benefit Organisation (‘Algemeen Nut Beogende Instelling’ (ANBI)), which means that one’s gifts may be tax-deductable and that there is exemption from inheritance or gift tax.
+The council of Delft has handed this collection to the KVVAK.
+It should be noted that the Dutch Tax Council designated the association as a Public Benefit Organisation (‘Algemeen Nut Beogende Instelling’ (ANBI)), which means that one’s gifts may be tax-deductible and that there is an exemption from inheritance or gift tax.

 Three times a year, the society publishes the magazine Aziatische Kunst (Asian Art).
 The magazine has independent editors.
 The articles are written by the curators and renown (inter)national academics in the field of Asian art.
 The society is very active in the organisation of excursions, lectures and courses and has over 650 members.
-In 2016 the VVAK organised a trip to South-China.
+In 2016 the KVVAK organised a trip to South-China.
 Members are informed of relevant fairs and auctions, recent publications and exhibitions in the Netherlands and abroad.
-The VVAK has several committees devoted to specific subjects: ceramics, travels, excursions, Southeast-Asia and the interaction East-West.
+The KVVAK has several committees devoted to specific subjects: ceramics, travels, excursions, Southeast-Asia and the interaction East-West.
 The library can be consulted in the Rijksmuseum.
-Also, the VVAK has a chair at the University Leiden ‘Material history of the exchanges between Asia and Europe’, that was held by prof. dr. C.J.A.
+Also, the KVVAK has a chair at the University Leiden ‘Material history of the exchanges between Asia and Europe’, that was held by prof. Dr. C.J.A.
 Jörg until November 2009.
-From 1 September 2013 prof. dr. Anne Gerritsen holds the chair ‘Kikkoman Chair for the study of Asia-Europe intercultural dynamics’.
-This chair is partly financed by the VVAK, with the support of members of the VVAK and the Jan Menze van Diepen Foundation.
+From 1 September 2013 Prof. Dr. Anne Gerritsen holds the chair ‘Kikkoman Chair for the study of Asia-Europe intercultural dynamics’.
+This chair is partly financed by the KVVAK, with the support of members of the KVVAK and the Jan Menze van Diepen Foundation.

-In 2018 the VVAK will celebrate her 100th anniversary.
-On this occasion, the society will organise a two-day symposium about many aspects of Asian art, in co-operation with the Rijksmuseum.
-Speakers will be international academics, who will be able to publish their lectures in Aziatische Kunst.
-There will be a jubilee exhibition in De Nieuwe Kerk about the life of Buddha, opening in 2018 and where sculptures from the collection of the VVAK will be included.
+In 2018 the KVVAK celebrates her 100th anniversary.
+On this occasion, the society organised a symposium about many aspects of Asian art, in cooperation with the Rijksmuseum.
+Speakers were international academics, who will publish their lectures in Aziatische Kunst.
+There will be a jubilee exhibition in De Nieuwe Kerk about the life of Buddha, opening in September 2018 and where sculptures from the collection of the KVVAK will be included.
 This exhibition will be complementary to the jubilee exhibition in the Asian Art Society’s own home: the Asian Pavilion in the Rijksmuseum.
-Also, a series of special 100 year lectures, jubilee editions of Aziatische Kunst, a festive “100 year” reception and extra activities of the committees will be included in the festivities.
+Also, a series of special 100-year lectures, jubilee editions of Aziatische Kunst, a festive “100-year” reception and extra activities of the committees will be included in the festivities.